-Abundance of Baltic seal species compared to the safe biological limit (limit reference level) as defined by HELCOM SEAL
+Abundance of Baltic seal species compared to the favourable conservation status

-The Baltic seal populations consist of grey (Halichoerus grypus), ringed (Phoca hispida), and harbour seals (Phoca vitulina).
-Two genetically distinct harbour seal populations occur in the Baltic Sea in the Kalmarsund region and in the Southwestern Baltic, respectively.
+The Baltic seal populations consist of grey (Halichoerus grypus), ringed (Phoca hispida bothnica), and harbour seals (Phoca vitulina).
+Two genetically distinct harbour seal populations occur in the Baltic Sea in the Kalmarsund region and in the South western Baltic, respectively.
 There are no sub-regional grey seal populations in the Baltic Sea, and genetic investigations indicate low or no diversification between ringed seal sub-populations.

 The majority of ringed seals (75%) live in the Bothnian Bay, ca. 15% in the Gulf of Riga.
-A small amount of ringed seals exists in the Archipelago Sea (Helle 1980a, Helle & Stenman 1990, Härkönen et al. 1998, Miettinen et al. 2005, Stenman et al. 2005b).
+A small amount of ringed seals exists in the Archipelago Sea (Helle 1980a, Helle & Stenman 1990, Härkönen et al. 1998, Miettinen et al. 2005, Stenman et al. 2005b) and in the Gulf of Finland.
 Ringed seals are highly dependent on ice during the breeding and moulting.
-Most of the grey seals inhabit the sea area north of 58°N (passing through the northern tip of Gotland)
+Most of the grey seals inhabit the sea area north of 58°N (passing through the northern tip of Gotland).

-Seal populations in the Baltic declined markedly due to excessive hunting pressure during the first half of the 20th century.
+Seal populations in the Baltic declined markedly during the first half of the 20th century due to an excessive hunting pressure.
 In addition to hunting, the seal populations have been exposed to a considerable contaminant load (mainly PCB and DDT) since the 1960s.
 As a result of a ban of hunting, the abundance of Baltic seals is generally increasing since their lowest levels in the 1960s - beginning of the 1980s.